How to Escape from the Prison of Bitterness

 When we forgive a person, they are released from owing us anything, but that does not release them from their sin debt against God.

-There is only one way to be released from that – by trusting in Jesus’ shed blood.
+There is only one way to be released from God’s justice – by trusting in Jesus’ shed blood.
 Jesus offered himself as the Lamb of God to pay the penalty for our sins.
 We find our personal forgiveness that way, and anyone who sins against God can find the same release from divine justice.
-We can release guilty people from the debt they may owe us, but only God can remove guilt and condemnation.

 Dear friends, never take revenge.
 Leave that to the righteous anger of God.
 For the Scriptures say, “I will take revenge; I will pay them back,” says the LORD.
 20 Instead, “If your enemies are hungry, feed them.
 If they are thirsty, give them something to drink.
 In doing this, you will heap burning coals of shame on their heads.”
 21 Don’t let evil conquer you, but conquer evil by doing good.
 Romans 12:19–21 (NLT)